 With an increasingly ageing population in Australia, there are many benefits of pet ownership for seniors.
-Having pets to love & care for remains popular for people of all ages, including the elderly.
+Having pets to love and care for remains popular for people of all ages, including the elderly.

 There are always those finer details to consider in your retirement years.
 Our families and our pets are so important to us, and retiring doesn’t always mean that you have to say goodbye to your family pet.
 Many retirement villages allow pets nowadays.
 They also have options for the family to come and stay.
 Be sure to find out before you make the final purchase.